flameshot-org/flameshot/README.md

 #### On Ubuntu (Tested on 18.04)

-Taken from [adaptation](https://askubuntu.com/posts/1039949/revisions) of [Pavel Answer on askubuntu](https://askubuntu.com/revisions/1036473/1).
-To use flameshot instead of default screenshot application in ubuntu we need to release the binding on <kbd>Prt Sc</kbd> key, and then create a new binding for `/usr/bin/flameshot gui`.
+To use Flameshot instead of the default screenshot application in Ubuntu we need to remove the binding on <kbd>Prt Sc</kbd> key, and then create a new binding for `/usr/bin/flameshot gui` ([adaptated](https://askubuntu.com/posts/1039949/revisions) from [Pavel's answer on AskUbuntu](https://askubuntu.com/revisions/1036473/1).

-1. Release the binding on <kbd>Prt Sc</kbd> using the following command.
+1. Remove the binding on <kbd>Prt Sc</kbd> using the following command.

   ```shell
   gsettings set org.gnome.settings-daemon.plugins.media-keys screenshot '[]'